 3. Closing apps consumes more CPU power

-If you keep closing and restarting apps, your phone's CPU will have to spend every time to process these orders.
+If you keep closing and restarting apps, your phone's CPU will have to spend energy each time processing these commands.

 As your applications are better off staying in memory, running the CPU on these commands is a waste of processing power.
 Additionally, many apps restart a background process even after you close the main app.
 So there is no point in trying to close them again and again.